By Nadav Maman, Deep Instinct Co-Founder & CTO

 Another example for an AI-facilitated cyber-attack can be a spear-phishing attack, as described in the report: The Malicious Use of Artificial Intelligence: Forecasting, Prevention, and Mitigation.
 In phishing techniques, the target is “fooled” by a superficial trustworthy façade tempting them to expose sensitive information/money, whereas a spear-phishing attack involves collecting and using the information specifically relevant to the target, causing the façade to look even more trustworthy and more relevant.
 The most advanced spear-phishing attacks require a significant amount of skilled labor, as the attacker must identify suitably high-value targets, research these targets’ social and professional networks, and then generate messages that are plausible within this context.
 Using AI – and specifically generative NLP models, this can be done at a much larger scale, and in an autonomous way.

 One example of adversarial learning is placing a sticker in a strategic position on a stop sign, causing it to be miss-classified by an image recognition street sign classifier as a speed limit sign.
-Another example for this attack is injecting malicious data streams into benign traffic in order to cause an anomaly detection-based network intrusion detection system (NIDS) to block legitimate traffic effectively causing Distributed Denial of Service attacks (DDoS).
+Another example of this attack is injecting malicious data streams into benign traffic in order to cause an anomaly detection-based network intrusion detection system (NIDS) to block legitimate traffic effectively causing Distributed Denial of Service attacks (DDoS).

 Such attacking techniques have been developed by researchers against computer vision algorithms, NLP and malware classifiers.

-We believe the AI vs. AI trend will continue to increase and cross the boarder from academic POCs to actual full-scale attacks as computing powers (GPUs) and deep learning algorithms become more and more available to the public.
+We believe the AI vs. AI trend will continue to increase and cross the border from academic POCs to actual full-scale attacks as computing powers (GPUs) and deep learning algorithms become more and more available to the public.